Gnosticism: Jewish Christian origins

-A common position is that Gnosticism has Jewish Christian origins, originating in the late first century AD in nonrabbinical Jewish sects and early Christian sects.
-Ethel S. Drower adds, "heterodox Judaism in Galilee and Samaria appears to have taken shape in the form we now call Gnostic, and it may well have existed some time before the Christian era."
+Recent scholarship has emphasized the origins of Gnosticism within Judaism rather than in Persia.
+E. S. Drower argues, "heterodox Judaism in Galilee and Samaria appears to have taken shape in the form we now call Gnostic, and it may well have existed some time before the Christian era."

-Many heads of Gnostic schools were identified as Jewish Christians by Church Fathers, and Hebrew words and names of God were applied in some Gnostic systems.
+Many heads of Gnostic schools were identified by the Church Fathers as Jewish Christians, and Hebrew words and names of God were used in some Gnostic systems.
 The cosmogonic speculations among Christian Gnostics had partial origins in Maaseh Breshit and Maaseh Merkabah.
-This thesis is most notably put forward by Gershom Scholem (1897–1982) and Gilles Quispel (1916–2006).
-Scholem detected Jewish gnosis in the imagery of merkabah mysticism, which can also be found in certain Gnostic documents.
-Quispel sees Gnosticism as an independent Jewish development, tracing its origins to Alexandrian Jews, to which group Valentinus was also connected.
+This thesis is most notably put forward by historians Gershom Scholem (1897–1982) and Gilles Quispel (1916–2006).
+Scholem detected Jewish in the imagery of merkabah mysticism, which can also be found in certain Gnostic documents.
+Quispel viewed Gnosticism as an independent Jewish development, tracing its origins to Alexandrian Jews (to whom Valentinus was also connected).

 Many of the Nag Hammadi texts make reference to stories and characters from the Hebrew Bible, in some cases with a violent rejection of the Jewish God.
 (Note: Cohen & Mendes-Flohr: "Recent research, however, has tended to emphasize that Judaism, rather than Persia, was a major origin of Gnosticism.
 Indeed, it appears increasingly evident that many of the newly published Gnostic texts were written in a context from which Jews were not absent.
-In some cases, indeed, a violent rejection of the Jewish God, or of Judaism, seems to stand at the basis of these texts. ... facie, various trends in Jewish thought and literature of the Second Commonwealth appear to have been potential factors in Gnostic origins.)
-Gershom Scholem once described Gnosticism as "the Greatest case of metaphysical anti-Semitism", though Professor Steven Bayme said Gnosticism would be better characterized as anti-Judaism.
+In some cases, indeed, a violent rejection of the Jewish God, or of Judaism, seems to stand at the basis of these texts. ...
+Prima facie, various trends in Jewish thought and literature of the Second Commonwealth appear to have been potential factors in Gnostic origins.)
+Gershom Scholem once described Gnosticism as "the greatest case of metaphysical anti-Semitism", though modern Jewish scholar Steven Bayme argues Gnosticism would be better characterized as anti-Judaism.
 However, recent research into the origins of Gnosticism shows a strong Jewish influence, particularly from Hekhalot literature.